Barua people

 The Barua (বড়ুয়া; မရမာကြီး) are a Magh ethnic group who live in Chittagong Division in Bangladesh, West Bengal in India, and Rakhine State in Myanmar, where they are known as the Maramagyi or Maramagri, or particularly the Magh Barua.
 According to Arakanese chronology, the Barua Buddhists have lived in Myanmar for over 5,000 years.
 In Myanmar, Barua Maghs are classified as one of the seven ethnic groups that make up the Rakhine ethnic group.
 In West Bengal (India), the Baruas are known as Magh and are recognised as Scheduled Tribe (ST).
-Magh is the general term used for Buddhists in the region.
+Magh is the general term used for Buddhists in the Southeastern Bengal and Arakanese region.

 Etymology

 The word 'Barua' is derived from Arakanese words: "Bo" (meaning Army Chief) and "Yoya" (meaning locality or village).
 Literally, Barua means "the place where an army chief resides."
-Over time, the people who lived in such a locality or village came to be known as Barua.Since the people of Bengal were unable to pronounce the Burmese or Arkanese words, the word Boyoya was replaced by the word Barua.
+Over time, the people who lived in such a locality or village came to be known as Barua.
+Since the people of Bengal were unable to pronounce the Burmese or Arakanese words, the word Boyoya was replaced by the word Barua.
 In the past, the title Barua was probably not used by them.They started to use this title more during the last quarter of the eighteenth century to obscure their social identity in order to avoid persecution and social discrimination from the King Bodowpaya of Burma who destroyed the kingdom of Arakan in 1785.